Develop corporate information

 At this stage, if you are not satisfied please contact Kevin Hammond, Director.
-You can write to him at: Ampersand Consulting Limited, 19-21 Great Tower Street, London, EC3R 5AR, United Kingdom.
+You can write to him at: The Develop Group, 19-21 Great Tower Street, London, EC3R 5AR, United Kingdom.

 If you do not want a meeting or it is not possible, Kevin Hammond will send you a detailed reply to your complaint.
 This will include suggestions for resolving the matter.
 He will do this within 5 working days of completing our investigation.